Warren J. Cox

 Warren Jacob Cox is an American architect and a co-founder of Hartman-Cox Architects in Washington, DC in 1965.
 He is the son of Oscar S. Cox, a prominent Washington, D.C. lawyer from Portland, Maine and Louise Black Cox of Bryson City, North Carolina.
 His parents moved to Washington, D.C. from New York City in 1938.

 Early life and education

 Warren Cox was born in New York City on August 28, 1935.
 He attended The Hill School and then Yale University where he graduated magna cum laude in 1957, played varsity tennis and won the History of Art Prize.
 In 1961 he received his Master of Architecture from the Yale University School of Architecture where he was Editor of Perspecta, the Yale Architecture Journal, and received the Henry Adams Prize.
 While at Yale, he worked two summers at the Milan, Italy architectural firm of BBPR.

 Career

-Cox began his architectural career in 1961 as the Technology editor at Architectural Forum in New York.
-In 1962 he moved back to Washington, DC, where he became a designer with the firm of Keyes, Lethbridge and Condon until he and George Hartman founded Hartman-Cox Architects in 1965.
+Cox began his architectural career in 1961 as the technology editor at Architectural Forum in New York.
+In 1962 he moved back to Washington, DC, where he became a designer with the firm of Keyes, Lethbridge & Condon until he and George Hartman founded Hartman-Cox Architects in 1965.
 He retired from the firm in 2010.